Hitoriono/owncloud-auto-installer/README.md

 Then run the command 'chmod +x autocloud.sh'

+Next run the command './autocloud.sh'

-Go through the configuration and wait for it to finish.
+Finally go through the configuration and wait for it to finish.
 # Credits
 * <a href=https://github.com/Hitoriono>Hitoriono</a>
 # License